Root0110/final_project/README.md

 ## Hypothesis
 1. Individuals in the whole society would not obtain material wealth at the same level, which means a portion of people have more wealth than the rest.
-2. This difference between the wealthy and the poor would be greater.
+2. The difference of wealth between the wealthy own and the poor own would be greater.
 3. (...)